wp-plugins/site-creation-wizard/readme.txt

 It is possible to configure the site with Use Policy.
 The Use Policy is text at the end of the form that defines any policies users are expected to adhere to.
 It is possible to define a checkbox that needs to be clicked before the form can be submitted.

+= User Registration Form =

+The user registration form has been modified so that it no longer allows users to create a new blog as well as register.
+Once they have confirmed registration, they will be able to create a new site using the 'Create New Site' link in the Dashboard.
+This may be a bit less convenient but there was no good way to make the wizards features carry through the confirmation process.

 = Compatibility =

 **More Privacy Options**